 Excluded spaces.
-Notwithstanding the definition of enclosed spaces, the spaces referred to in Part C of Appendix, which are not included in the volume of the enclosed spaces.
+Notwithstanding the definition of enclosed spaces, the spaces referred to in Part C of the Appendix, which are not included in the volume of the enclosed spaces.
 However, they shall be considered enclosed spaces when they meet any of the conditions stated in the first paragraph of the aforementioned Part.

-Weathertight.
-Means that in any sea conditions water will not penetrate into the vessel.
+Weathertight: Means that in any sea conditions water will not penetrate into the ship.

-Watertight.
-Means capable of preventing the passage of water through the structure or closure in any direction under a head of water for which the surrounding structure is designed.
+Watertight: Condition of the vessel capable of preventing the passage of water through the structure or closure in any direction under a head of water for which the surrounding structure is designed.